austin362667/gpu-100-days/day-3.md

-# Day 3: From Theory to Practice - Writing Your First CUDA Kernel
+# Day 3: Writing Your First CUDA Kernel

 Welcome to Day 3 of the GPU Challenge!